 To dock the Navigator, drag the title bar to the edge of the workspace.
 To undock the Navigator, double-click its frame while holding the CommandCtrl key.

-Ensure that all heading levels are shown in the Navigator.
+Ensure that headings at all outline levels are shown in the Navigator.
 By default all levels are shown.
-See steps below how to change the heading levels that are shown.
+See steps below how to change the outline levels that are shown.

 On the Standard Bar, click the Navigator icon to open the Navigator.

-On the Navigator, click the Content View icon .
+On the Navigator, click the Content Navigation View icon .

 Do one of the following: